jvloo/popcat-popbot/README.md

 ## Let's fight for Malaysia's Popcat world ranking 🇲🇾

-This is a JS auto-click script for <a href="https://popcat.click/" target="_blank">PopCat challenge</a> with anti-spam prevention.
+This is a JS auto-click script for <a href="https://popcat.click/" target="_blank">PopCat challenge</a> with anti-spam prevention (bypass bot-detection).

 The script accesses the PopCat's Vue app instance directly and manipulate the key variables which contributes to click counter, spam counter and API call, so to ensure that: